appins/csvcmd/README.md

 Filters follow the following format: `filter1;filter2;filter3`.
 As of right now, there is only 1 kind of filter (TODO: Add more).
 Also, for a line to print, every filter must return true.

+Note that for all filters, you can specify a column number rather than exact name.
+To do this, just set the column name to be `_#`.
+Ex: the third column can be refered to at `_3`.
+Counting starts at 1.

 Filter types:
 1. Equality: `column_name=value`: Passes when the cell under `column_name` is equal to